 4. Super pro-rata rights that allow the current investors to take more than half of the next round.
 That can make it impossible for you to attract fresh investors.

-Ultimately, the best way to improve your negotiating leverage is to secure two or more term sheets.
-Then you can let the market set the highest price.
+The best way to improve your negotiating leverage is to secure two or more term sheets — then you can let the market set the highest price.

 Although today’s funding environment is fluid and uncertain, there is capital out there.
 You can still succeed.
 Take decisive action to extend your runway now, so you can show more progress, and adapt your business to thrive in the new world.